alexwennerberg/molly-brown/README.md

   `1965`).
 * `Hostname`: The hostname to respond to requests for (default value `localhost`).
 Requests for URLs with other hosts will result in a status 53 (PROXY REQUEST REFUSED) response.
+Accepts wildcard hosts.
 * `CertPath`: Path to TLS certificate in PEM format (default value `cert.pem`).
 * `KeyPath`: Path to TLS private key in PEM format (default value